 Emerald Lake is a short and sweet hike to one of the most picturesque high alpine lakes in the area.
 Just a short drive from town and you’ll get a treat of beautiful emerald colored waters in a basin of steep pine and wildflower covered hillsides.
 This is a great place to spend the day, SUP or hang up a hammock with a view.
 Love SUPing the mountains?

-Update 9/09/19: The snow plug below Emerald Lake is now passable!
-Please use extreme caution when driving across as the road can be very narrow and slick.
-West Maroon Trailhead is now accessible by vehicles.
+Update 6/12/20: The road is now passable. however there is major road damage just below the lake.
+Only high clearance 4×4 with off-road tires are recommended.
+Please use extreme caution when driving as the road can be very narrow and slick.
+West Maroon Trailhead is now accessible by aforementioned vehicles.

 |Highlights:||Wildflowers, Mountain Vistas|

 SUV recommended: From the Town of Crested Butte, take Gothic Road (Route 135) north a total of 12.6 miles.
 You’ll pass the ski resort and drive over into the Gothic valley, past the old mining town of Gothic.
 Take the dirt road up in elevation as it turns a bit rough closer to the lake.
 Some portions near the lake are only wide enough for one vehicle as well.
 There is a turn off just before reaching the lake, which descends into a small parking area.

 Map (Continue past the marker on the map on Route 317 down toward the trailhead/parking lot).

 This easy trail starts from the parking area and curves around the right side of the lake for less than half a mile.
 Many canoes and kayaks put in on the far side, with easy access to the water.

 On the far side of the lake, a trail heads back up toward the road.
 We recommend hiking up to get another vantage point, where you can really see the emerald color shine in the sun.

 This is a popular area for SUPing and swimming.
 Be courteous of other lake users and avoid spending too much time on the bank to prevent erosion.